Report

 There are times when we might want to distribute payments matching the rule across multiple destinations.
 This is particularly useful if we are slowly rolling out a new merchant account.
 Still, the main benefit is being able to benchmark different destinations against each other to identify which destination drives better results under which conditions.

-For example, we might want to determine which PSP performs better for Norwegian credit cards purchasing subscriptions, or perhaps whether routing Italian payments to a local acquirer within the EU yields lower fees than one based in the UK.
+For example, we might want to determine which PSP performs better for Norwegian credit cards purchasing subscriptions.

 The next step for our hypothetical payment is to execute the strategy, choosing which destination we will use first.